 A number of single player modes are also introduced.
 Classic mode derives directly from the original Smash Bros.
 The new Adventure mode, however, consists of a series of platform-style 2D stages, all of which represent multiple Nintendo franchises.
 For example, the first level is a basic side-scroller level designed to look like the classic Super Mario Bros, game with the same music and enemies.

 Changes from the original

-- Characters can now preform a wall jump
+- Characters can now perform a wall jump.

 |Party Ball||A container item that explodes with confetti and items, though on occasion it will contain bob-ombs or enemies.||Smash Bros.|

 |Capsule||A container that holds an item or an enemy, it can be thrown at an opponent to do damage.||Smash Bros.|